alire-project/alire/doc/catalog-format-spec.md

-Other than that, contents follow the same conventions and there are only slight differences (some fields are intended only for an index manifest, and cannot appear (or are optional) in a local manifest.
-These  differences are pointed out in the following descriptions, where necessary.
+Other than that, contents follow the same conventions and there are only slight differences (some fields are intended only for an index manifest, and cannot appear, or are optional, in a local manifest).
+These differences are highlighted in the following descriptions, where necessary.

-Each TOML description file contains exactly one release, but for the special external definitions that are described in their own section.
+Each TOML description file contains exactly one release, except for the special external definitions that are described in their own section.

 ## Information encoding